zenkay/personal-blog/php/wp-content/plugins/jm-twitter-cards/readme.txt

 Once activated the plugin adds Twitter cards on your posts according to your settings.
 Enjoy !
 Compatible with : WP SEO by Yoast (do not check cards option in this plugin if activated) and All in One SEO

 The plugin allows you to customize your cards per each post.
-But do not activate cards in SEO by Yoast plugin.
+If you use SEO by Yoast plugin do not activate the Twitter card's option.
 Otherwise markup will be added twice.
 If you choose full customization you will see a metabox in your post edit.

-**The plugin has now its own <a href="http://support.tweetpress.fr/forums/forum/jm-twitter-cards">support you can find here</a>**
+**The plugin has its own <a href="http://support.tweetpress.fr/forums/forum/jm-twitter-cards">support you can find here</a>**

 <a href="http://twitter.com/intent/user?screen_name=tweetpressfr">Follow me on Twitter</a>